 An unwelcome repeat of 1992's weather: diluted, easy-drinking wines.

 Torrential harvest rains drowned the vineyards and the results are pretty dilute.

 The Grenache failed at flowering and harvest time was uninspiring.
 Best forgotten.

-Exceptionally sumptous, powerful and heady wines with fairly low acidity.
+Exceptionally sumptuous, powerful and heady wines with fairly low acidity.
 Only the finest survive, and even they have reached their optimal maturity at 30 years of age.

 Pretty poor generally, cool and wet weather with thin wines the result.

 Mostly picked before the rains, these were firm and tannic in their youth.

 Charming and ripe, even opulent on release, but now defunct.